Hsiao-1028/LTC_TSLA/README.md

 # LTC_TSLA
 * Refinement of the TSLA data for the Long Term Care project
-* Mit Kuan und Chou
+* Working with Kuan Ming Chen and Yu Shuan Chou

 ## About Datasets